10 Potentially Serious Defects to Look Out For In Your New Property

 5. Loft Conversions

 You should check loft conversions to see whether they were converted for use of storage or as a bedroom.
 Bedrooms should have an escape route out to the front door and should be closed off with a partition.
 Bounce up and down on the floor a couple of times to test if a new floor was installed or if the first floor ceiling joists have been used.
-Your Conveyancer or Solicitor should always request a Building Regulations completion certificate for loft conversions and you should seek the advise of a Chartered Surveyor.
+Your Conveyancer or Solicitor should always request a Building Regulations completion certificate for loft conversions.
+Meanwhile, you should seek the advise of a Chartered Surveyor.
 A Building Survey will provide you with information on the construction and condition of the loft conversion.

 6. Chimneys Stacks